andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 <h2>Step 3: Ensure Connectivity between the client and Domain Controller</h2>

 1. Log-in to Client-1 and ping DC-1's IP address with ping -t (perpetual ping).
-2. Under Essentials, copy "Client-1" Public IP address.
+2. Under Essentials, copy Client-1 Public IP address.
-3. Navigate to the bottom-left corner and click on the "Start" button (Windows logo), then search for "Remote Desktop Connection" and open it.
-For Mac users download the app "remote- Microsoft Remote Desktop" from the App Store.
+3. Click on the "Start" button (Windows logo), then search for "Remote Desktop Connection" and open it.
+For Mac users download the app "Microsoft Remote Desktop" from the App Store.
 4. Paste the Public IP address(from your VM) in the computer name field and click "Connect".
 For Mac users paste the IP Address on "PC-name" and click "add".
 5. Afterwards, make sure to log-in your credentials from Step 2 (Use Username: labuser/Password: Your unique password).
 6. For Windows users click "Yes" to connect to your VM.
 Observe the following display.